in Collaboration with

 We worked with Hunter's executive leadership on exploring personality and design attributes that we could base visual design and copywriting on.
 We then used these attributes as our guide throughout the project to insure we were adhering to the overall brand goals.

-Look and FeelWe submitted 3 design variations of the homepage to establish look and feel.
+Look and FeelWe submitted 3 design variations of the homepage, based off of our new brand attributes, to establish look and feel.
 After client review, one became the clear winner and we were able to quickly move forward to the next task.

 DesignThen we moved to final design for all pages, further refininment of the modules to ensure they looked their best on all device sizes and establishing detailed page specs for the development team.